Frida010/battleship_game/README.md

 ## Credits

-- Code Insitutes course material to help whit deployment.
+- [Code Insitutes](https://codeinstitute.net/se/full-stack-software-development-diploma/) course material to help whit deployment and how to write python code.
-- Wikipedia for the details of the Battleship game.
+- [Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game)) for the details of the Battleship game.
-- W3school to help whit some of the pyhon code functions etc.
+- [W3schools Python Tutorial](https://www.w3schools.com/python/default.asp) to remind me of how to write some of the code.
-- Youtube
+- This [Youtube video](https://www.youtube.com/watch?v=nLRL_NcnK-4&t=20326s&ab_channel=freeCodeCamp.org) from Harvard CS50's introduction for programming with Python.